anomaly/prestans-docs/source/framework_design.rst

    * The client displays the blog post in full
    * The client chooses to *cache* the body of that particular post by merging it into the partial entity

-* **Minification**, prestans REST models are designed to be descriptive to ensure your code reads well.
+* **Minification**, Prestans REST models are designed to be descriptive to ensure your code reads well.
 Minification rewrites the attribute names in a handler response reducing the payload size.
 This is particularly useful when you are downloading collections (e.g list of blog posts).
 The response size can shrink by upto 30%.

-Each prestans may choose to override the requesting client's wishes.
+Each Prestans may choose to override the requesting client's wishes.
 This is a design choice, and you must have a very ridig usecase for ignoring the client's request configuration.

 Clients use a set of custom HTTP headers to configure these options.
 These are detailed as headers that a client sends to an API, and information the API sends back as HTTP headers.